Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Experimental Setup and Results

 \subsection{NMSE Performance Translation to BLER}

-While NMSE is the widely adopted metric for reporting CSI compression performance, block error rate (BLER) provides a more direct measure of practical system reliability.
+While NMSE is widely used to report CSI compression performance, block error rate (BLER) provides a more direct measure of practical system reliability.
 We therefore evaluate the uncoded BLER performance to assess how NMSE improvements translate to error rate reductions.
-For the COST2100 dataset, we construct SF domain data from the available AD domain measurements using fast Fourier transform (FFT), assuming lossless SF to AD transformation in the original dataset.
+For the COST2100 dataset, we construct SF-domain data from the available AD-domain measurements using the fast Fourier transform (FFT), assuming a lossless SF-to-AD transformation in the original dataset.
 As shown in \figref{fig:bler}, both methods achieve similar BLER performance at low SNR values.
-However, in the high-SNR regime, the U-Net based approach saturates around $10^{-4}$ BLER, while the diffusion-based RD-JSCC continues improving and reaches BLER $\approx 10^{-6}$ at 5 dB uplink SNR.
-This performance difference correlates with the underlying reconstruction quality: U-Net based JSCC achieves NMSE $\approx -9.2$ dB while RD-JSCC achieves NMSE $\approx -12.2$ dB, at a SNR of 5 dB in the uplink. \begin{remark} For the COST2100-outdoor dataset, at a uplink SNR of 5 dB, the 3 dB improvement in NMSE of the CSI translates to approximately two orders of magnitude improvement in BLER, demonstrating that the NMSE gains from diffusion-based approach translates to reduced error floor in high-SNR conditions for improved reliability. \end{remark}
+However, in the high-SNR regime, the U-Net-based approach saturates around $10^{-4}$ BLER, while the diffusion-based RD-JSCC continues improving and reaches BLER $\approx 10^{-6}$ at 5 dB uplink SNR.
+This performance difference correlates with the underlying reconstruction quality: U-Net-based JSCC achieves NMSE $\approx -9.2$ dB while RD-JSCC achieves NMSE $\approx -12.2$ dB, at an SNR of 5 dB in the uplink.
+It is interesting to note that the diffusion-based approach underperforms at low SNRs because it relies on the inductive bias of the learned channel distribution rather than the heavily corrupted initial estimate, generating statistically plausible but potentially inaccurate reconstructions, a known limitation of diffusion models under high noise conditions.
+Conversely, the supervised U-Net maintains stable performance even at low SNRs, while diffusion-based refinement excels at high SNRs where sufficiently accurate initial estimates enable effective iterative enhancement. \begin{remark} For the COST2100-outdoor dataset, at an uplink SNR of 5 dB, a 3 dB improvement in CSI NMSE corresponds to approximately two orders of magnitude improvement in BLER, demonstrating that NMSE gains from the diffusion-based approach translate into a reduced error floor at high SNR, thereby improving reliability. \end{remark}